FabricMC/fabric-docs/develop/items/custom-shields.md

 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItemIds.java#shield
 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItems.java#shield

+Remember to add it to a creative tab if you want to access it from the creative inventory!

+<<< @/reference/latest/src/main/java/com/example/docs/item/ModItems.java#add_guidite_shield_to_create_tab

 ## Creating the Special Renderer {#special-renderer}

 As shields are more complicated than a standard item model, we'll be using a special renderer to render the shield rather than the normal item model.
-This special renderer is based off the vanilla [`ShieldSpecialRenderer`](https://mcsrc.dev/1/26.2/net/minecraft/client/renderer/special/ShieldSpecialRenderer), modified to accept textures for shields other than the vanilla shield.

 First, we'll create a model layer location that points to where the shield model is.